Ozzy Osbourne Postponed 2019 Tour Due To Injury From Tripping Over A Shoe After Peeing

 She added that several years ago Ozzy was also in a motorbike accident that placed him in a coma for several days.

-Luckily, in the other interviews Jack has given lately promoting his new Travel Channel show Portal to Hell, he’s taken care to mention that his father health is gradually improving.
-He told People,that his dad is “back to his old cynical self” and “doing good.”
+Luckily, in the other interviews, Jack has given lately promoting his new Travel Channel show Portal to Hell, he’s taken care to mention that his father health is gradually improving.
+He told People that his dad is “back to his old cynical self” and “doing good.”

 “When he’s complaining about mundane things… when everything on TV sucks and everything in the house is broken, he’s in a good spot.”

-Ozzy is set to kick off the North American leg of what is said will be his last big tour on May 27th, 2020, in Atlanta.
-The European tour, with Judas Priest as the opening act, has not been released, but is also expected to be given addition dates in 2020.
+Ozzy is set to kick off the North American leg of what is said will be his last big tour on May 27, 2020, in Atlanta.
+Details of the European tour, with Judas Priest as the opening act, has not been released but is also expected to be given additional dates in 2020.